GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

 ### 2. ROI Script
-**Purpose:** Generates a forest agreement layer over user-defined geometry in GEE.
+**Purpose:** Generates a forest agreement layer over an user-defined geometry in GEE.

 **Key Features:**
-- Supports geometry drawn in the GEE Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
+- Supports a geometry drawn in the GEE Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
 - Covers data preparation, reclassification, agreement calculation, sieve-filtering, tiled-based exports, and forest extent summaries.
 - Includes a user section for setting parameters and an automated section that handles all processing steps.